LLENN8/MisaKeylogger/README.md

 # MisaKeylogger

 MisaKeylogger is a Python program that logs keyboard inputs, monitors active windows, and tracks clipboard changes.
-It is designed for educational and research purposes only.
+It is designed for educational purposes only.
 Please use it responsibly and in compliance with applicable laws and regulations.

 ## Features